creme332/centos-scripts/samba-lab/README.md

    <SERVER_IP> server1.example.com centos
    ```
    Replace `<SERVER_IP>` with the IP obtained in step 2.
+5. On Windows, run `net config workstation` and ensure that the `Workstation domain` value is WORKGROUP.
-5. On VM, run:
+6. On VM, run:
    ```bash
    curl -s https://raw.githubusercontent.com/creme332/centos-scripts/refs/heads/samba/samba-lab/server.sh | sh
    ```
-6. Enable Network Discovery on your Windows machine:
+7. Enable Network Discovery on your Windows machine:
    - Open Control Panel > Network and Sharing Center > Change advanced sharing settings.
    - Under your current network profile (Private or Public):
      - Turn on Network discovery.
      - Turn on File and printer sharing.
    - Save changes.
-7. On Windows, verify that the correct folders were created in `File Explorer > Network > CENTOS`.
+8. On Windows, verify that the correct folders were created in `File Explorer > Network > CENTOS`.
 8. Restart your VM and check if everything still works.